Udemy

 Updated for 2026

-Originally launched in 2019, this course continues to evolve as the world evolves.
+Originally launched in 2019, this course has continued to evolve alongside the technologies and trends it explores.

 Recent updates include: